ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 #### body value of Content-type "application/x-www-form-urlencoded" (Percent-encoded content)
 {: #fun-body-element-x-www-form-urlencoded}

 The user function code has to ensure that the response data are url-encoded before being added to the result data structure.
-The {{site.data.keyword.codeengineshort}} function service is not checking the response data for correct syntax.
+The {{site.data.keyword.codeengineshort}} functions service is not checking the response data for correct syntax.
 The data are transfered to the caller as provided.

 Example Python `application/x-www-form-urlencoded` response: